badlydrawnrob/data-playground/mocking/fruits/README.md

 > In general prefer a data-style rather than OOP

-Aim to write your functions in Elm style as much as possible, which isn't mutable.
+Aim to write your functions in Elm style as much as possible (which isn't mutable).
 Don't force Python to do what it's not meant to do, however.
 Maybe objects are OK when used in moderation.
 I imagine OCaml and Elm would do things manually, rather than using magic like `response_model=` and `model_dump()`?

 ## Dependencies